Lachesis muta

-Lachesis muta, also known as the Southern American bushmaster or Atlantic bushmaster, is a venomous pit viper species found in South America, as well as the island of Trinidad in the Caribbean.
+Lachesis muta, also known as the Southern American bushmaster or Atlantic bushmaster, is a pit viper species found in South America, as well as the island of Trinidad in the Caribbean.
 Two subspecies are currently recognized, including the nominate subspecies described here.

 Taxonomy

 Two additional subspecies, L. m. melanocephala and L. m. stenophrys, had earlier been recognized.
 However, both were elevated to species level by Zamudio and Green in 1997 (see L. melanocephala and L. stenophrys).

 Subspecies

 Description

 Adults grow to an average of 2 to 2.5 m (6½-8 feet), although 3 m (10 feet) is not too unusual.
-The largest recorded specimen was 3.65 m (almost 12 feet) long, making the species the largest of all vipers and the longest venomous snake in the Western Hemisphere.
+The largest recorded specimen was 3.65 m (almost 12 feet) long, making the species the longest of all vipers and the longest venomous snake in the Western Hemisphere.
 Lachesis muta is the third longest venomous snake in the world, exceeded in length only by the king cobra and the black mamba.
 Weight in this species is estimated at an average of 3 to 5 kg, somewhat less than the heaviest rattlesnakes (like the eastern diamondback rattlesnake) or Bitis vipers (such as the Gaboon viper and rhinoceros viper).

 The head is broad and distinct from the narrow neck.
 The snout is broadly rounded.
 There is no canthus.
 A pair of small internasals is present, separated by small scales.
 The supraoculars are narrow.
 Other parts of the crown are covered with very small scales.
 Laterally, the second supralabial forms the anterior border of the loreal pit, while the third is very large.
 The eye is separated from the supralabials by 4-5 rows of small scales.